sweetpea-org/sweetpea-py/README.md

 SweetPea provides a high-level interface to declaratively describe an experimental design, and a low-level synthesizer to generate unbiased sequences of trials given satisfiable constraints.
 SweetPea samples sequences of trials by compiling experimental designs into Boolean logic, which are then passed to a SAT-sampler.
 The SAT-sampler [Unigen](https://bitbucket.org/kuldeepmeel/unigen) provides statistical guarantees that the solutions it finds are approximately uniformly probable in the space of all valid solutions.
 This means that while producing sequences of trials that are perfectly unbiased is intractable, we do the next best thing-- produce sequences that are approximately unbiased.

 ## Disclaimer!

 This project is at an early stage, and likely to change: it isn't yet ready for real-world useage.
 Please don't rely on any of this code!

 ## Usage

-SweetPea also depends on [Docker][1] being installed and running on your machine.
+SweetPea requires Python 3.5 or later.
+It also depends on [docker][1] being installed and running on your machine so that it can start a docker container for the backend server.

 Intstall with `pip`: